-Meets on the 3rd Friday of the Month, 10am at St Mary’s Parish Centre
+Meets 10am, 3rd Friday of the month, in the Parish Centre

 Friends of Timor Leste

-Since 2003 the Bairnsdale Friends of Timor Leste have
+Since 2003 the Bairnsdle Friends of East Timor have:

-- Subsidised the costs of English/Tetum Dictionaries for St Antonio's Secondary College.
+- Subsidised the cost of english/tetum Dictionaries for St. Antonio's Secondary College.

 - Paid expenses for Salesian Youth Group, Baucau.

-- Fully supported fourteen and partially supported eighteen tertiary students, now graduated.
+- Fully supported 14 and partially supported 18 tertiary students, now graduated.

-- Fully supported three trainee teachers at the Marist Teachers College in Baucau.
+- Fully supported 3 trainee teachers at the Marist Teacher's College Baucau.

-- Paid fees for fourteen students at Don Bosco Trade School in Dili.
+- Paid fees for 14 students at Don Bosco Trade School in Dili.

-- Partially supported four tertiary students at Dili Institute
+- Partially supported 4 tertiary students at Dili Institute.

-- Supporting four students attending Marist Teachers College in Baucau.
+- Supporting 4 students attending Marist Teacher's College in Baucau.

-- Providing nutritious lunches for students at St Antonio's Secondary College, Baucau.
+- Providing nutritious lunches for students at St. Antonio's College, Baucau.

-- They have taught English and other subjects at St Antonio's and at other schools.
+- Taught english and other subjects at St. Antonio's and other schools.

-- They have provided vocational guidance for senior students and contributed to their welfare needs.
+- Provided vocational guidance for senior students and contributed to their welfare needs.

-- They have joined in extra-curricular activities strengthening the bonds between students, staff and volunteers.
+- Joined in extra-curricular activities strengthening the bonds between students, staff and volunteers.

 St Vincent de Paul Society